sinistersnare/sinistersnare.github.io/content/page/about.md

 ## About This Site ##

-This site is made with Hugo and the Blackburn Theme (as the sidebar will tell you).
+This site is made with Hugo and the Minimo Theme.
 Hugo proved to be the easiest static-site-generator to setup and use on Windows, would recommend.